... seeking simple answers to complex problems, and in the process, disrupting the status quo in technology, art and neuroscience.

-As I mentioned yesterday, I live in a park setting not far from the Mt.
+As I mentioned before, I live in a park setting not far from the Mt.
 Rose Wilderness area.
 I get deer, coyotes and LOTS of birds around my place.

 During the last few weeks there have been literally HUNDREDS of Canadian geese in the fields around my house and the lakes below.
 Sometimes they land on my house and make a lot of noise on the roof.
 More than once they've blessed my deck.
 And a goose fresh from the field can offer a generous blessing.